yongxinlyu/yongxinlyu.github.io/_posts/2026-01-06-topic-modeling.md

 Job descriptions, research proposals, funding schemes, papers across different disciplines, and descriptions of research areas I might want to move into: almost everything I needed to process was text.
 Reading, filtering, and synthesising all of this information took a huge amount of time.

-I started asking myself:
+I asked myself:

 > What if there were tools that could help me process and understand large collections of text more efficiently?
 >

 This was when I began to seriously think about **treating text as data**.
-Importantly, I also realised that NLP isn’t only about *generating* text.
+I didn't know this is natural language processing at first, I searched with the burning need for packages that process text as data in python, and to my suprise (in a good way) this is a one of the branches in NLP.

+There are much more about what NLP can do.
+LLM is only one branches in the world of NLP that gets many attention.
+It may seems difficult to directly train or fine-tune a chatGPT, but there are many applications in this field.
+A word cloud is a very simple NLP technique.
+Do you know that linkedIn job recommendation is also done using NLP.
+There are so many more flavours of NLP apart from generating text like chatGPT do.

 An equally important—and, for me, more relevant—part of NLP is about **understanding, organising, and extracting structure from text**.

-That shift in perspective was what ultimately drew me in.

 ---

 ### **Learning Topic Modelling**

+I started with grouping the job description of the job I'm applying for.
+I was quite familiar with the concept of unsupervised learning, so I asked chatGPT to generate the code for transforming the text (job description) into data that can be directly feed into machine learning models.
+The result was quite nice, I showed it in the last blog.

 Once I decided to explore NLP more seriously, topic modelling quickly caught my attention.
 It promised a way to automatically discover structure in large collections of documents.
 For example, imagine being able to quickly group research papers into themes and get a high-level sense of emerging or “hot” topics in a field.
 That alone could save a huge amount of time.